jveillet/tentacles/README.md

 # Tentacles
-Tentacles is a project aimed to to agregate all the pull requests from differents repos into a single web page.
+All the pull requests from your repositories (and the organizations you belong to) currated into a single web page.
+All the results are displayed in a Github fashion (like the Pulls tab), but separated by repo.

+_(Screencap coming later)_

-This is a very very early development version, use at your own risks.
+__*This is a very very early development version, use at your own risks.*__

 ## Configuration